-1. Three-Year Cycle: The CAD is divided into three areas.
+- 1. Three-Year Cycle: The CAD is divided into three areas.
 Each year, all real residential and commercial property within one of the areas will be reappraised, regardless of any ratio study/report findings.
-These areas are identified as follows:

-b.
+These areas are identified as follows: - a.
+Area One: All of the City of Gruver, and Abstracts and surveys in Hansford County falling within the district lines of Gruver Independent School District.
+(To be completed in 2025, starting in October of 2024) - b.
 Area Two: All Abstracts (Rural land) falling within the HANSFORD County Lines falling within the district of Pringle Morse Independent School District.
-To be completed in 2021, starting in October of 2020)
+(To be completed in 2024, starting in October of 2023) - c.

-c.
 Area Three: All of the City of Spearman, and abstracts and surveys in Hansford County falling within the district lines of the Spearman Independent School, and any other area that may be identified as not being included in area one or two.
-To be completed in 2020, starting in October of 2019)

-Note: all income producing personal property within the CAD is appraised on an annual basis, regardless of its location

-2. Annual Ratio Reports: In addition to the three-year cycle stated above, ratio studies shall be performed annually to determine areas or categories of properties within the CAD which need to be reappraised within the current year based on sales ratios.
+(To be completed in 2023, starting in October of 2022) - Note: all income producing personal property within the CAD is appraised on an annual basis, regardless of its location - 2.
+Annual Ratio Reports: In addition to the three-year cycle stated above, ratio studies shall be performed annually to determine areas or categories of properties within the CAD which need to be reappraised within the current year based on sales ratios.
 Any areas or categories whose ratios are above or below statutory requirements shall be reappraised in the current year regardless of the area in which they are located.